Data Incidents, Root Cause Analysis, Incident Resolution, MTTR, Data Reliability

 When an alert fires, rapid triage determines incident severity and guides response:

 Impact Analysis: Identify affected datasets, downstream dependencies, and business processes.
-Understanding the blast radius helps prioritize response efforts.
+Understanding the blast radius (the scope of systems and users affected by the incident) helps prioritize response efforts.

 Severity Classification: Not all incidents are equal.
 Classify based on: